AdaCore/learn/content/courses/advanced-ada/chapters/subprograms.rst

 Nonreturning procedures
 -----------------------

-Usually, when calling a procedure, we expect that it returns after a reasonable amount of processing time.
+Usually, when calling a procedure :ada:`P`, we expect that it returns to the caller's *thread of control* after performing some action in the body of :ada:`P`.
 However, there are situations where a procedure never returns.
 We can indicate this fact by using the :ada:`No_Return` aspect in the subprogram declaration.

 A typical example is that of a server that is designed to run forever until the process is killed or the machine where the server runs is switched off.
 This